-Raheny Tidy Village Newsletter - March 2021
+Raheny Tidy Village Newsletter - Spring 2021

 Welcome to our second newsletter which will update you on some of the projects we have been working on over the past year.
 We've been working on the projects alongside doing a weekly litter pick-up.
 Covid has been very difficult for all the residents of Raheny this year and we are looking forward to better times ahead.

 We were very saddened to lose the former chair of Raheny Tidy Village Group,

 Seamus Griffith, who passed away in April 2020.
 Seamus was very well known in Raheny and contributed to the community since he and his wife Ann opened their Thrifty shop in St Annes in the 1960s.
 Seamus was involved in every event in Raheny and loved his adopted village.
 He served on the Raheny Business Association for 32 years and was Raheny’s first honorary lord mayor in 1984.
 Seamus joined the Raheny Tidy Village group nearly 15 years ago and at 81 he was still sweeping up the leaves, planting the flower beds and chatting to all.